Rodolfo Filemon

-Rodolfo Filemon de Oliveira da Silva (born 29 August 1994), known as Rodolfo Filemon or simply Rodolfo, is a Brazilian footballer who plays for Operário Ferroviário, on loan from CSA, as a central defender.
+Rodolfo Filemon de Oliveira da Silva (born 29 August 1994), known as Rodolfo Filemon or simply Rodolfo, is a Brazilian footballer who plays as a centre-back for Noroeste.

 Club career

 Born in São Simão, São Paulo, Rodolfo joined Juventus from São Carlos in 2014.
 He made his senior debut on 19 July of that year, starting in a 0–0 Copa Paulista away draw against Santo André.

 In December 2016, after two short loan stints at Grêmio Prudente, Rodolfo was presented at URT, making his senior debut the following 29 January by starting in a 1–0 Campeonato Mineiro home win against Caldense.
 After featuring in all matches of the tournament, he signed for Santos on 25 May, being initially assigned to the B-team.

 On 9 January 2018, Rodolfo returned to his former side URT on loan.
 On 24 May, he joined Confiança on a permanent contract, after his deal with Santos expired.

 In January 2019, Rodolfo joined Série B side Paraná.
 On 7 January of the following year, after being a regular starter for the club, he agreed to a three-year deal with Coritiba, newly-promoted to the Série A.